 Sam GROTH: This government has no idea when it comes to what matters to the people of Nepean.
 They will continue to tax you.
 They will continue to rip money from your pockets.
-They will continue to charge the volunteers, the farmers, the residents and the business owners of my electorate.
-They will continue to send you to Frankston to get your health care.
-They will continue to neglect your education.
-They will continue to neglect the needs of every single constituent in my electorate.
+They will continue to charge the volunteers, the farmers, the residents, the business owners of my electorate.